arkadiyt/multiple-aws-sessions/README.md

 TODO Bugs:

-- switching regions logs you out (only sometimes)
-- first time tooltip keeps popping up
-- maybe some bugs would be fixed if I hooked localstorage (and sessionStorage, and indexedDB)? but I get those errors even when using only a single session
-- maybe some bugs would be fixed if I hook earlier, sometimes cookies/localstorage are read before I hook them (but got some errors if I hook _too_ early, like document is not defined)
+- race conditions (or something else) still lead to rule id collissions ("Uncaught (in promise) Error: Rule with id 414 does not have a unique ID.)

 TODO features:

-- handle user opening new tab from existing window (incl. "view source" if possible)
+(IN PROGRESS) - handle user opening new tab from existing window (incl. "view source" if possible)
 - remove rules when a hooked tab navigates away from AWS, or the tab closes. also delete the cookie jar. maybe with some grace window in case someone navigates away, then clicks back

+Maybe:

+- console also uses localStorage, sessionStorage, and indexedDB that might require per-tab mocking
+- maybe some bugs would be fixed if I hook earlier, sometimes cookies/localstorage are read before I hook them (but got some errors if I hook _too_ early, like document is not defined)

 # multiple-aws-profiles